Leatherface

-Leatherface is a character from The Texas Chainsaw Massacre series.
-He first appeared in The Texas Chain Saw Massacre (1974) as the mentally disabled member of a family of deranged cannibals, featuring his now iconic face masks and chainsaw.
-Created by Tobe Hooper and Kim Henkel, Leatherface was partially inspired by the crimes of Wisconsin murderer Ed Gein, in addition to confessions by serial killer Elmer Wayne Henley.
-The character has subsequently been represented in various other media, including novels, video games, and comic books; appearing in all nine films in the series, though rarely as the main antagonist.
+Leatherface is a character from The Texas Chainsaw Massacre franchise.
+He first appeared in The Texas Chain Saw Massacre (1974) as the mentally disabled member of a family of deranged cannibals, featuring his face masks and chainsaw.
+Created by Tobe Hooper and Kim Henkel, Leatherface was partially inspired by the crimes of Wisconsin murderer Ed Gein.
+The character has subsequently been represented in various other media, including novels, video games, and comic books; appearing in all nine films in the franchise.